How to deal with the bedroom tax

-The bedroom tax is a cut in housing benefit or the universal credit housing element if you're:
+The bedroom tax cuts your universal credit housing element or housing benefit if you are:

-It's sometimes called the under-occupancy charge, the social rented sector size criteria or removal of the spare room subsidy.
+It is sometimes called the under occupancy charge, or removal of the spare room subsidy.

 How much benefit you lose

-The bedroom tax affects how much of your rent can be covered by housing benefit or the universal credit housing element.
+The bedroom tax reduces the amount of your rent that can be paid by universal credit or housing benefit.

 The maximum rent that can be covered is reduced by: